Page 249

 AI Interpretation

 The first claim is deliberately unstable: mathematics is close enough to God to invite confusion, yet too exact to be worship itself.
 The argument against coloring race depends on vision rather than abstraction, as if seeing truly dissolves the categories people cling to.
-When the poem turns toward Black American coming-of-age between the mid-fifties and mid-seventies, history enters as a pressure no personal metaphor can fully escape.
+The bottom handwritten coda turns that argument into an address: political knowledge is not exotic or remote, but something the speaker says you All most likely already know.

 'Telling It': God is mathematics but math is not God; race color is not color because colors are the same.
 Catalogue of having been 'white, black, brown, red, pale,' flower and weed, with a coda about any American Negro born 1954-1974.